mvaganov/CmdLineAsteroids/notes.md

 test

 ### voice
 One particle seems to work.
-More particles will be required.
+More particles will be required for the simulation graphic effects.

 ### scene
 ```